aiyenigbacharles/aiyenigbacharles/README.md

   </p>

 <p >My major goals are learning and building a lot of projects.
-My Backend skillset comprises of Python, Django & Flask while my Frontend skillset comprises of HTML & CSS 😁
+My Backend skillset comprises of Python & Flask while my Frontend skillset comprises of HTML & CSS 😁
 </p>